TheOfficialFloW/bully_vita/README.md

 ## Notice

 - The official game does not free unused textures (as modern smartphones have more RAM than the PS Vita) and as such, the game will crash after a long gameplay.
-- If there are files available in `ux0:data/Bully/glsl`, please send them to us.
+- If the game crashes, and there are files available in `ux0:data/Bully/glsl`, please send them to us.
 If there are too many, then it is because you forgot to install `gamefiles.zip`, in which case do not send us the files.

 ## Build Instructions (For Developers)